Search forensic nurse :

 SCHOLARSHIPS ANNOUNCED

-The Forensic Nurse of the Future scholarship, sponsored by forensic nurse and Virgo Publishing, recognizes a promising individual who wishes to pursue a career in forensic nursing or is currently enrolled in a forensic nursing-oriented, undergraduate or graduate program.
+The Forensic Nurse of the Future scholarship, sponsored by forensic nurse and Virgo Publishing, Inc., recognizes a promising individual who wishes to pursue a career in forensic nursing or is currently enrolled in a forensic nursing-oriented, undergraduate or graduate program.

 The scholarship recipient will receive $2,000 toward the furtherance of his or her education by an accredited institution.
 This scholarship is designed to help train the number of forensic nursing professionals needed to advance the future of forensic nursing and make significant contributions to healthcare, forensic science and the medico-legal process.
 To be considered as a scholarship candidate, the following materials should be submitted: